risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-array.md

 ### `array <@ array -> boolean`

-This operator checks if the left array is contained by the right array
+This operator checks if the left array is contained by the right array.

 ```bash title=Example
 SELECT array[2,3] <@ array[1,2,3];